michele2c/locate-file-python-script/README.md

 # File Locator Script

-This Python script scans a specified directory input by the user (or the current working directory by default) and lists all files within it and its subdirectories (ignoring hidden files).
+This Python script scans a specified directory inputed by the user (or the current working directory by default) and lists all files within it and its subdirectories (ignoring hidden files).
 It outputs each file's path and size.

 ## Features

-- **Recursive Directory Traversal**: The script explores the specified directory and all its subdirectories.
+- **Recursive search**: The script explores the specified directory and all its subdirectories.
 - **File Filtering**: Hidden files (starting with `.`) are ignored.
 - **Output Format**: The script generates a list of dictionaries containing:
   - `File`: The full path to the file.